On the Trade-off between the Number of Nodes and the Number of Trees in a Random Forest

 By repeatedly applying this proposition, the conjunction of $n$ decision trees each having $O(s)$ nodes can be represented by a decision tree of size $O(s^n)$.
 As far as we know there is no construction method that requires $o(s^n)$ size.
 Therefore, a simple modification of the construction would yield exponential size decision trees even for the case of $c=1$.

-To prevent this exponential buildup in the size of the trees we apply the construction of Section \ref{sec:majority} to the first $K$ trees only, while the remaining trees correspond to just single variables.
+To prevent this exponential buildup in the size of the trees we apply the construction of Section \ref{sec:majority} to only $K$ carefully chosen trees, while the remaining trees correspond to just single variables.
 For simplicity of exposition assume for now that the \textit{first} $K$ trees were chosen, and denote these modified bags by $\hat{B}_{2m-3}$ and $\hat{C}_{2m-3}$, so that equation \ref{eqn:reducedg} becomes: